 The message line is immediately followed by the message header.
 Each message header contains a field name and a value, separated by a colon (field:value).
-Possible fields are:
+Table 4-1 shows the possible fields:

-Field Names Field Values Version-ID Version of the GKTMP.
-For the first release of the GKTMP, the value is 1.
+Field Names Field Values Version-Id Version of the protocol that the sender is running.
+The version ID consists of a major number (gk_major) and a minor number (gk_minor).
+For example, version 1 is represented as 100.
 From String that identifies the originator of the message.
 For requests from the Cisco IOS Gatekeeper, this field contains the gatekeeper ID.
 For responses from the external application, this field contains the server ID. То String that identifies the receiver of the message.
 For requests from the Cisco IOS Gatekeeper, this field contains the server ID.
 For responses from the external application, this field contains the ID of the gatekeeper that initiated the request.
-Content-length Number of octets contained in the message body.
+Content-Length Number of octets contained in the message body.
 If the message body is null, this field can be omitted.
-Transaction-ID String that identifies the transaction.
-If this field is present in the request from the Cisco IOS Gatekeeper, it must be echoed in the response from the external application.
-Notification Only None.
-No value is included after the colon.
-If this field name is present, it indicates to the external application no response should be sent.
-Request URQ must contain this field.
-Also, Response RRQ contains this field when that message is used to populate the external application's registration database.